Are you ready for this pregnancy to be over and labor to start so you can finally meet your sweet baby?

 The mucus plug pretty much seals your uterus off and protects it from any kind of bacteria.
 So once you start to dilate, the mucus plug starts coming out.

 Losing your plug does not necessarily mean you will go into labor that day.
 But it will probably happen any time soon after that.
-Some women even ask their gynecologist for a membrane sweep to induce their labor.

 10. Water Breaks